Troubleshooting Well Pump Problems: Step-by-Step

 Can I troubleshoot a well pump myself?

 Yes, for the electrical, pressure switch, and pressure tank steps (Steps 1–7 above).
 These account for the majority of well pump failures and cost between $0 and $200 to fix yourself.
-Anything involving pulling the pump from the well casing requires a licensed well driller — the lifting equipment, safety protocols, and permits are not practical for homeowner DIY in most states.
+Anything involving pulling the pump from the well casing requires a licensed well driller.
+The lifting equipment, safety protocols, and permits aren’t practical for homeowner DIY in most states.